icssc/docs/content/docs/about/anteaterapi/index.md

 Feel free to join us at our [events](https://icssc.club/events).
 All UCI affiliates are welcome.

-Learn more about how you can get involved with us [here](https://icssc.club/get-involved).
+Learn more about how you can get involved with us [on our website](https://icssc.club).

 ## Using Anteater API in Your Software